site24x7/plugins/oracle/README.md

 ### SGA Metrics

 - **SGA Database Buffers**

+    Portion of the SGA used to cache data blocks read from disk

 - **SGA Fixed Size**

+    Fixed portion of the SGA that contains information such as internal data structures and the shared pool

 - **SGA Hit Ratio**

+   Measure of how often the database finds the data it needs in the SGA without having to read from disk

 - **SGA Log Alloc Retries**

+   Number of times a redo log buffer allocation request has to be retried due to contention or unavailability

 - **SGA Redo Buffers**

+    Portion of the SGA used to hold redo log entries before they are written to disk

 - **SGA Shared Pool Dict Cache Ratio**

+    Ratio represents the efficiency of caching dictionary data in the shared pool

 - **SGA Shared Pool Lib Cache Hit Ratio**

+    The efficiency of caching library cache data in the shared pool

 - **SGA Shared Pool Lib Cache Reload Ratio**

+    Ratio of reloads of library cache entries from disk to the total number of lookups

 - **SGA Shared Pool Lib Cache Sharable Statement**

+    Number of statements in the library cache that are shareable among different sessions

 - **SGA Shared Pool Lib Cache Shareable User**

+    Number of shareable library cache entries for a specific user

 - **SGA Variable Size**

+    Size of variable portion of the SGA

 - **Total Memory**

+   Total size of the SGA, which is the sum of the fixed and variable components

 ### Oracle Tablespace Metrics